sbischoff-ai/pygase/README.md

 ## Usage Example

-This example implements an online game of chase, in which players can move around, while one of them is the chaser who has to catch another player, thereby passing the role of chaser to that player.
-For a complete API documentation check out the GitHub page.
+This example game implements an online game of chase, in which players can move around, while one of them is the chaser who has to catch another player.
+A player who has been catched becomes the next chaser and can catch other players after a 5s protection countdown.

+For a complete API documentation look in `.\docs\api\`.

 ### Shared